Eduard Sturzenegger

-Eduard Sturzenegger (born November 28, 1854 in Teufen AR; † February 20, 1932 in St. Gallen) was a Swiss manufacturer and art collector.
+Eduard Sturzenegger (November 28, 1854, in Teufen AR – February 20, 1932, in St. Gallen) was a Swiss manufacturer and art collector.

 Life

 Eduard Sturzenegger was a son of the tailor Bartholome Sturzenegger and Elsbeth Sturzenegger, nee Meier.
 He completed an apprenticeship as an embroidery draftsman.
 From 1872 he worked as a designer in his own studio in St. Gallen.
 After further training in Paris and Saint-Quentin in Picardy, he founded an embroidery factory in St. Gallen in 1883, adding a shop in 1886, and expanding to Lucerne, Basel, Geneva, St. Moritz and San Remo.
 The company was transformed into Ed.
 Sturzenegger AG, which existed until 2007.
 Sturzenegger died in 1932 in St. Gallen.

 Art collection

 In 1926 Sturzenegger donated 175 paintings from his art collection to the city of St. Gallen.
 Some of these are now in the St. Gallen Art Museum.
 The collection's focus was the Munich School and paintings from the 19th century.

 After his death, the collection continued to evolve, with paintings being sold and others being added.